chaunceygardiner/weewx-weatherboard/docs/configuration.md

 WeatherBoard stanza the way you would for any WeeWX report: `[[[Units]]] [[[[StringFormats]]]]` for a format, `unit_system = metric` on the stanza, or `[[[Units]]] [[[[Groups]]]]` for one group.
-A reading too wide for its panel shrinks that row of the LED board, and the split-flap board gives up a decimal before a figure runs off its row, so nothing needs adjusting.
+A reading too wide for its panel shrinks that row of the readout board, and the split-flap board gives up a decimal before a figure runs off its row, so nothing needs adjusting.
 Earlier releases' installers wrote the wind and temperature formats into the stanza; that copy is harmless and can stay or go.